 Whether deliberate or not, the following scenarios can harm your enterprise:

 - Disgruntled employees with access to sensitive data and whose behaviors often take longer to detect because of their privileged status

 - Employees who have left the organization but whose credentials were never revoked or terminated

-- Poor password management leading to vulnerabilities
+- Poor password management causes vulnerabilities

 - Users downloading malicious software or code from websites

 - Installing unauthorized applications on a computer or smartphone